Figma to HTML: How to export a Figma design into HTML3 min read

 /scripts |

-Optional interactions or JS files |
+Optional JavaScript interactions |

-- Semantic HTML and ARIA tag insertion
+- Add semantic HTML and ARIA tags automatically

 - Match framework naming conventions